 Find the

-with your network interface name.af-packet: - interface: eth0 threads: 4 cluster-type: cluster_flow defrag: yes
+af-packetsection and configure it to monitor your network interface.
+Replaceeth0with your network interface name.af-packet: - interface: eth0 threads: 4 cluster-type: cluster_flow defrag: yes -

 Enable HTTP logging: